zero-sum-games/counterplay/README.md

 The most current build can be found on <a href="https://maxwellmatt.itch.io/counterplay" target="_blank">itch.io</a>.

 ### Controls

-- SPACE highlights tiles for movement
+- SPACE - highlights tiles within movement range
-- LEFT MOUSE selects a highlighted tile to move to
+- LEFT SHIFT - displays all tiles within attack range
-- RIGHT MOUSE displays combat range (use SPACE to confirm target and execute attack)
+- MOUSE - select tile for either movement or combat

 ## Systems